 - Community Engagement: Familiar patrol routes and approachable presence help officers build trust and gather intelligence within the community.

 - Crime Prevention: The presence of officers on bikes can deter crime, as they are perceived as part of the community rather than an external force.

 - Swift Response: The maneuverability of bicycles enables officers to respond quickly to incidents, often faster than those in patrol cars.

 Additional Benefits of Bicycle Patrols

 Bicycle officers are generally more physically fit than officers who use patrol cars.
-The use of a bicycle is a much healthier option for any officer who is able to qualify for bicycle duty.
+Using a bicycle is a much healthier option for any officer who can qualify for bicycle duty.

 A bike requires much less maintenance than your standard vehicle.
-In a day and age where going green is on everyone’s mind, state and federal agencies need to provide creative solutions to these social problems.
+In an age where going green is on everyone’s mind, state and federal agencies must provide creative solutions to these social problems.
 This form of leadership in our agencies is a great way to lead by example.